pubnub/pubnub-mcp-server/resources/sdk_docs/unity_objects.md

 ## Channel members

-Manage the users in a channel.
+Manage users in a channel: list, set, remove.

 ### Get channel members

 List users in a channel.
+Use Include to return user metadata.

 #### Method(s)